Kirstie Alley, Emmy-winning ‘Cheers’ star, dies at 71

 She would play a fictionalized version of herself in the 2005 Showtime series “Fat Actress,” a show that drew comedy from her public and media treatment over her weight gain and loss.

+Alley said she agreed to do the show in part because of the misinformation about her that had become a tabloid staple.

+“Anything bad you can say about me, they say," Alley told the AP at the time.
+“I’ve never collapsed, fainted, passed out.
+Basically, anything they’ve said, I never.
+The only true thing is I got fat.”

-And in recent years she appeared on several reality shows, including “Dancing With the Stars.”
+In recent years she appeared on several other reality shows, including a second-place finish on “Dancing With the Stars” in 2011.
+She appeared on the competition series “The Masked Singer” wearing a baby mammoth costume earlier this year.

+She appeared in the Ryan Murphy black comedy series “Scream Queens” on Fox in 2015 and 2016.

+One of her co-stars on the show, Jamie Lee Curtis, said on Instagram Monday that Alley was “a great comic foil” on the show and “a beautiful mama bear in her very real life.”

 A native of Wichita, Kansas, Alley attended Kansas State University before dropping out and moving to Los Angeles.